 Natyashastra, for instance, the Sanskrit treatise for the Indian arts, drafted by Bharata Muni, mentions them.
 This scripture was drafted during the period of 200 B.C. to 200 A.D.
 As per this book, before artists performed an art on the stage, one symmetrical mandala adorned with colors and flowers was drawn on the stage.
 Then the Gods were worshipped and invoked to occupy their places on the Mandala.

-Even today, when beginning a traditional puja or worship, it is a common practice to draw a design of an eight-petaled lotus flower on a cleaned wooden platform.
+Even today, when beginning a traditional puja or worship, it is a common practice according to Indian philosophy to draw a design of an eight-petaled lotus flower on a cleaned wooden platform.
 It is decorated with turmeric, flowers, and vermilion, and Gods are worshipped and invoked.

 Mention of Rangoli in Ancient Hindu Texts